 In addition to its environmental advantages, the Europa eturn range also offers a high specification, with an electronic variable-speed spindle featuring Schneider frequency inverter.
 Transmission is via a Norton-type gearbox that delivers constant power and torque.
-Each machine in the range is also equipped with a Newall NMS300 2-axis digital readout for ease-of-use, while Bison has been selected as a work-holding partner, allowing a 3-jaw scroll and 4-jaw independent chuck to be supplied as standard equipment.
+Each machine in the range is also equipped with a Newall NMS300 2-axis digital readout for ease-of-use, while Bison has been selected as the work-holding partner, allowing a 3-jaw scroll and 4-jaw independent chuck to be supplied as standard equipment.

 There are eight machines in the range, starting with the compact Europa eturn VS330 with a 330 mm swing over bed (510 mm in the gap), and either 750 or 1,000 mm between centres.
 Spindle speed is totally variable between 40 and 2,500 rpm, with two gear ranges to allow constant torque.
 Longitudinal feed rates are between 0.02 and 1.04 mm/rev.